LTUC/amman-dotnet-401d2/curriculum/class-37/README.md

-# React 2
+# React 1

-Let's continue to deepen our understanding of ReactJS.
+Django has the ability to render client side web pages nicely.
+But an increasingly popular stack is develop your APIs using Django REST Framework and use ReactJS on the client side.

-Our goal is to start "thinking in React".
+So it's time to dive back into JavaScript and learn React.

 ## Learning Objectives